smustafa1230/note_taking_app_typescript/README.md

 5. Access the application on localhost:5000
 6. you can access swagger on localhost:5000/api-docs to know about the endpoints
 7. Create the user and the login with the credentials to access the jwt.

+To run test:
+run following command to run test for userservice only.

+npx jest